amazon-ion/ion-go/README.md

 It aims to be efficient by only evaluating values when they are accessed, and retaining the original text or binary representation where possible for efficient re-serialization of the same form.

+## Users

+Here are some projects that use the Ion Go library.

+- [Restish](https://rest.sh/): "...a CLI for interacting with REST-ish HTTP APIs with some nice features built-in"
+- (Feel free to add your project by [creating an issue](https://github.com/amzn/ion-go/issues/new) or a pull request)

 ## Git Setup